openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 a Verification Event also confirms to the Event Transmitter that end-to-end delivery is working, including signature verification and encryption.

-An Event Transmitter MAY send a Verification Event at any time, even if one was not requested by the Event Receiver.
+A Transmitter MAY send a Verification Event at any time, even if one was not requested by the Event Receiver.

+A Transmitter MUST respond to verification event requests even if the event is not present in the `events_requested` and / or `events_supported` fields in the Stream Configuration ({{stream-config}}).

 #### Verification Event {#verification-event}
 The Verification Event is a standard SET with the following attributes: